ml4ai/automates/documentation/reports/m3_report_prototype_system/code_summarization.md

 | `fromOpenSSLCipherString`   | `<BoN> from Open SSL Cipher String <EoN>` |
 | `fromISO8601`               | `<BoN> from ISO 8601 <EoN>`               |

-Splitting function/variable lowered our code vocabulary size from roughly 53,000 to roughly 16,000 unique tokens.
+Splitting functions/variables lowered our code vocabulary size from roughly 53,000 to roughly 16,000 unique tokens.
 It also lowered the amount of tokens that appear fewer than five times from roughly 35,000 to roughly 5,000.
-This will give our code embeddings and incredible boost in semantic power that will be useful for docstring generation.
+This will give our code embeddings an incredible boost in semantic power that will be useful for docstring generation.

 ### Docstring classification task